KnapsackPro/knapsack/README.md

 #### Adding or removing tests

 There is no need to regenerate the report every time when you add/remove test file.
-If you remove a test file then knapsack will ignore its entry in report.
+If you remove a test file then Knapsack will ignore its entry in report.
 In case when you add a new file and it doesn't already exist in report, the test file will be assigned to one of the CI node.

 You'll want to regenerate your execution report whenever you remove or add a test file with a long time execution  time that would affect one of the CI nodes.
-You will get knapsack notification whenever is good time to regenerate report.
+You will get Knapsack notification whenever is good time to regenerate report.

 ## Setup your CI server